deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 #### Visualizing NVIDIA NIM Metrics

 By default, NVIDIA NIM metrics are exposed at [http://localhost:8000/metrics](http://localhost:8000/metrics) by the NIM container.
 All the exposed metrics are listed [here](https://docs.nvidia.com/nim/large-language-models/latest/observability.html).
-Using a Prometheus ServiceMonitor they can be published to Prometheus and be viewed in the Grafana.
+Using a Prometheus ServiceMonitor they can be published to Prometheus and viewed in the Grafana dashboard.
 The [Prometheus ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/running-exporters.md#the-goal-of-servicemonitors) is used to define application to scrape metrics from within Kubernetes cluster.

 1. Create a file `service-monitor-nim-llm.yaml` with the below content.
 We currently only configure it to scrape metrics from LLM NIM but can be extended to other NVIDIA NIM microservices as well.